 Area Item Notes Results Follow up monitoring 2.
-VD1 Excavate soil from the sediment dam at VD1 to reestablish its design functionality Excavate soil from the sediment dam at VD1 to reestablish its design functionality N/A RAW and Revegetation Inspections Fill erosion gullies at VD1 (FY17 rehabilitation) to the landform design surface Fill erosion gullies at VD1 (Work scheduled for completion FY21 after onboarding vendors in FY20.
+VD1 D1 2.1 Excavate soil from the sediment dam at VD1 to re- establish its design functionality VD1 sed dam will be excavated in FY21 as part of maintenance work in the area including application of stabilising mulch and re-seeding.
+N/A RAW and Revegetation Inspections 2.2 Fill erosion gullies at VD1 (FY17 rehabilitation) to the landform design surface Work scheduled for completion FY21 after onboarding vendors in FY20.
 Work will be completed as part of maintenance work in the area including application of stabilising mulch and re-seeding.
-See Appendix 5 for Revegetation Inspection results Weed tro Trials ide 2.3 in the Fu Weed treatment Trials identified in the Future Harvest 2019 report Weed treatment trials were delayed to allow for integration with the Royal Botanic Gardens Sydney (RBGS) collaboration work.
+See Appendix 5 for Revegetation Inspection results 2.3 Weed treatment Trials identified in the Future Harvest 2019 report Weed treatment trials were delayed to allow for integration with the Royal Botanic Gardens Sydney (RBGS) collaboration work.
 The partnership with the RBGS will no longer go ahead The scopes for these trials will be reviewed in FY21 with the intent to focus on the most cost effective solution and progress in the next reporting period.
-Area 1 scope includes: 1.
-Slashing 2.
-Rip contours 3.
-Spray emergent weeds early Spring 4.
-Re-seed 5.
-Spot treatment for weeds Area 2 scop includes: 1.
-Secure area and conduct burn in early Spring 2019 2.
-Rip contours 3.
-Spray emergent weeds early Spring 4.
-Re-seed 5.
-Spot treatment for weeds (Autumn 2020) 6.
-Tube stock planting N/A RAW and Revegetation Inspections Habitat and 2.4 water Schedule of this work will be determined by removal of contour drains (see 1.9).
+Area 1 scope includes: Slashing Rip contours Spray emergent weeds early Spring Re-seed Spot treatment for weeds Area 2 scop includes: Secure area and conduct burn in early Spring 2019 Rip contours Spray emergent weeds early Spring Re-seed Spray emergent weeds early Spring N/A RAW and Revegetation Inspections 2.4 Habitat and water availability Schedule of this work will be determined by removal of contour drains (see 1.9).
 N/A To be confirmed 2.5 All weather road access This work will be incorporated into individual projects across the VD 1 rehab.
 Additional track to be installed as part of 2.1 and 2.2 above.
 N/A N/A